hammytheham/trexplot/README.md

 This will use the `trexoptions.py` file which controls plotting.
 The trex options supplied by default has only a few options turned on.
 You use this scipt to 'drive the bus'.

-Supported .tec files are flow data, flow vector, displacement, stress strain, aqueous concentrations, gas volfrac, mineral abundances and saturation states.

 Use the trex_fig_return.py script as an example of methods to personally modify the returned graphics.

-Also this vid demos how to interface with the program when using the fig_return option.

 Drop a message if you want new features or have bugs